 If it’s too hot out for the kids to play outside, there are plenty of (quiet) things they can do inside.
 If you’ve done any online shopping recently, you might have some cardboard boxes around.
 Have your kids build a fort with boxes, blankets, and pillows.
 Once they’re done building the fort, they can have some quiet reading time inside it.
 You can get creative with it and incorporate different themes too.
 Ask them to make a space ship or a castle, and then have them read books that correspond to the theme.
 Imagination is important during quarantine!

 Other easy, low cost activities for kids that they can do indoors include coloring, playing board games, origami, etc. The possibilities are endless!
 Coloring books are cheap, so even if the kids go through them fast, it’s not an expensive item to buy to keep them entertained.
+You can still successfully stay on your budget.
 As far as board games, you probably have a few already.
 Of course, if they’re getting bored of playing the same ones, a new board game might be a worthwhile investment during COVID-19!
 If your kids are creative and like making origami, this is a cheap way to keep them busy.
 You probably have old papers you’ve been meaning to recycle.
 Just give them to your kids to fold into little origami animals.

 Outdoor Low Cost Activities for Kids